coreinfrastructure/best-practices-badge/doc/security.md

   Many of the operations use numeric ids (e.g., which project), which are simply numbers (limiting the opportunity for attack because numbers are trivial to validate).
-* Input validation with whitelists
+* Input validation with allowlists
-  (inputs should typically be checked to determine if they are valid before they are accepted; this validation should use whitelists (which only accept known-good values), not blacklists (which attempt to list known-bad values)):
+  (inputs should typically be checked to determine if they are valid before they are accepted; this validation should use allowlists (which only accept known-good values), not denylists (which attempt to list known-bad values)):
-  In data provided directly to the web application, input validation is done with whitelists through controllers and models.
+  In data provided directly to the web application, input validation is done with allowlists through controllers and models.
-  Parameters are first checked in the controllers using the Ruby on Rails "strong parameter" mechanism, which ensures that only a whitelisted set of parameters are accepted at all.
+  Parameters are first checked in the controllers using the Ruby on Rails "strong parameter" mechanism, which ensures that only an allowlisted set of parameters are accepted at all.
   Once the parameters are accepted, Ruby on Rails' [active record validations](http://guides.rubyonrails.org/active_record_validations.html) are used.
-  All project parameters are checked by the model, in particular, status values (the key values used for badges) are checked against a whitelist of values allowed for that criterion.
+  All project parameters are checked by the model, in particular, status values (the key values used for badges) are checked against an allowlist of values allowed for that criterion.
-  There are a number of freetext fields (name, license, and the justifications); since they are freetext these are the hardest to whitelist.
+  There are a number of freetext fields (name, license, and the justifications); since they are freetext these are the hardest to allowlist.
   That said, we even impose restrictions on freetext, in particular, they must be valid UTF-8, they must not include control characters (other than \\n and \\r), and they have maximum lengths.
   These checks by themselves cannot counter certain attacks;
   see the text on security in implementation for the discussion on how this application counters SQL injection, XSS, and CSRF attacks.
-  URLs are also limited by length and a whitelisted regex, which counters some kinds of attacks.
+  URLs are also limited by length and an allowlisted regex, which counters some kinds of attacks.
   When project data (new or edited) is provided, all proposed status values are checked to ensure they are one of the legal criteria values for